IvTole/CygnusX_Clustering/README.md

 # CygnusX_Clustering

-We use data from the Nobeyama 45m radiotelescope towards CygnusX region.
+We use data from the Nobeyama 45m radiotelescope towards CygnusX star forming region.
 The objective is to apply a clustering technique (python package astrodendro) to detect c18o clumps in the region.

 ## Repository Structure
 ```